ChuanMeng/SIP/README.md

 # System Initiative Prediction (SIP)

-This is the virtual appendix for the paper **System Initiative Prediction for Multi-turn Conversational Information Seeking**.
+This is the code repository for the paper titled **System Initiative Prediction for Multi-turn Conversational Information Seeking**.
 To reproduce the reported results in the paper, please follow the instructions outlined below:
 - [Prerequisites](#Prerequisites)
 - [Data Preprocessing](#Data-Preprocessing)